Support services and organisations

 Rare Diseases Ireland

 This patient advocacy group represents people in Ireland who are affected by, or at risk of developing a rare disease.
 Rare Diseases Ireland acts as a national alliance for volunteer groups who represent the views of those with rare diseases or at risk of developing a genetic or rare disease.
-Membership criteria and applications for involvement in Rare Diseases Ireland can be found on their website here.
+Membership criteria and applications for involvement can be found on the Rare Diseases Ireland website.

 National Rare Disease Office